dimaMachina/graphql-eslint/README.md

 ### Configuration

+> Note: This plugin doesn't activate any rule by default at the moment, we are currently thinking of the right rules to be the "recommended" and the default set.
+Until then, please make sure to active rules based on your needs.

 To get started, create an override configuration for your ESLint, while applying it to to `.graphql` files (do that even if you are declaring your operations in code files):

 ```json